rase-/socket.io-php-emitter/README.md

 This project uses [msgpack-php](https://github.com/msgpack/msgpack-php) and [phpredis](https://github.com/nicolasff/phpredis).
 Make sure to have those extensions in use before trying to use the emitter.

 ## Installation and development
-To install and use in your PHP project, just use this as a composer package (will be available soon).
+To install and use in your PHP project, install it as a [composer package](https://packagist.org/packages/rase/socket.io-emitter).

 To run tests, invoke `make test`.
+The current test suite will just be checking redis monitor that everything is published correctly.
+Some work will be put into making a better integration test suite in the near future.

 ## Usage